blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

+This book does not prevent assholes.
+However, it attempts to optimize for maximum peace to the maximum number of people.
+And neither does this book impose itself on to anyone, unlike some cult manuals that make use of doublespeak to claim both opinions, to whoever wants it to be so.

 - People are so attracted to mystery, so much so that they are willing to make themselves stupid in order to feel dominated by mystery
 	- For example, people find a smartphone complicated (hence, smart)
 	- At the same time, they disrespect a rat-trap because it's cheap and easy to make (provided you have the springs made)